 If you haven’t yet scheduled your vaccination, talk to your healthcare provider, or visit vaccinefinder.org to search for an available appointment near you.

 PDM recognizes that patients have concerns about resuming dental care during the COVID-19 pandemic, regardless of their vaccination status.
 With that in mind, certain safety precautions are in place for everyone’s protection.
 These are in line with the CDC protocols and include:

 And of course, PDM requests that anyone having symptoms of COVID-19 reschedule their appointments and contact their healthcare provider.
 Patients who arrive at the PDM office with symptoms will be sent home.

 Regardless of whether you are fully vaccinated, if you need dental care, make an appointment today.
 Don’t neglect your oral health while you wait for a vaccine.
-PDM is providing essential care in all areas, including general dentistry, orthodontics, oral surgery, periodontics, and pediatric dentistry.
+PDM is providing essential care in all areas, including general dentistry, orthodontics, periodontics, and pediatric dentistry.
 As always, you can expect the highest standards in patient care, safety, and communication.